icon

 With full strand pearl grading, there will be layouts that combine many AAA Quality and AA Quality, or AAA and AAAA Quality pearls.
 This is done to maintain a consistent “tone” throughout the necklace in terms of matching for size, overtone or luster, and also to ensure price points remain reasonable.

 These strands would be graded as AA/AAA or A/AA or AA/A and so on.
-Essentially, what this means is that a layout could have a AA Quality rate for Surface Blemishing, but fantastic AAA Quality Luster (or vice-versa, with very clean pearls and medium-grade luster), and so receive a AA/AAA Quality grade.
+Essentially, what this means is that a layout could have a AA Quality rate for surface blemishing, but fantastic AAA Quality luster (or vice-versa, with very clean pearls and medium-grade luster), and so receive a AA/AAA Quality grade.

 A Note About "Gem" Grade Pearls …